0xPolygon/polygon-docs/docs/zkEVM/develop.md

 ## Connecting to zkEVM

-Add the **Polygon zkEVM** network to your wallet, either the mainnet or the testnet, by entering the respective details as given in the below table:
+Add the **Polygon zkEVM** network to your wallet in order to interact with either the mainnet or the testnet.

+Navigate to `Add network` in your wallet, and enter the respective network details as given in the below table:

 | Network | RPC URL | ChainID | Block Explorer URL | Currency |
 | ------- | ------------------------------- | ---------------- | ---------------- | ----- |